OwenMyers123/School_Projects/README.md

+My portfolio is currently quite sparse but I intend to add to it in the future once I track down old projects and school work.

 I found this old animation I made for a computer graphics course.
 I am still tracking down the code but if I remember correctly it was made using
 WebGL so it is part JavaScript and part HTML.